hjisaac/recommender-system/README.md

    # To recommend, call the recommend method of the recommender object with a list of rating.
 E.g: [(item1, rating1), ..]
    recommender.recommend(input_ratings)

-   # If called without arguments, the recommender will recommend best rated items[^2].
+   # If called without arguments, the recommender will recommend best rated items.
+   # This operation needs a huge amount of RAM.
+One can achieve the same goal using other ways.
    recommender.recommend()
    ```